dabecart/VVToolkit/example/README.md

 ![Test3](images/testWindow3.png)

 Each box will have a symbol indicating the result of the test.
 An extensive explanation can be found by opening the box.
+You can also check the result of each iteration by selecting its number of the `Iteration output` combo.
+The little colored dot on the left of the number indicates the result of the iteration.

 ![Test4](images/testWindow4.png)